Virtualization-projects/panamax-ui-wiki/Panamax-Installer-Commands.md

 **Example usage**: ``$ panamax init --ppUi=3000 --ppApi=3001 --stable --cpu=2 --memory=2048``

-**Actions**:  Downloads a pre-tested version of coreOS, and tar of images.vdi containing panamax UI & API images, google/cadvisor:0.1.0 images.
-This disk is attached to the VM with a disk label images. and will be mapped to /var/lib/docker folder.
+**Actions**:  Downloads a pre-tested version of CoreOS, and tar of images.vdi containing Panamax UI & API images, google/cadvisor:0.1.0 images.
+This disk is attached to the VM with a disk labeled images and will be mapped to /var/lib/docker folder.

-If dev/stable version of panamax is selected during install/reinstall/update, all sub-sequent panamax install/reinstall/updates will be on that branch of panamax.
+If a dev/stable version of Panamax is selected during install/reinstall/update, all subsequent Panamax install/reinstall/updates will be on that branch of Panamax.
 It needs to be overwritten by passing --dev/stable.
 To check which version you're on, run "panamax -v".

 ### pause
 Stops Panamax